Title IX & Sexual Harassment

 Forms and Resources

-United States Department of Education Office for Civil Rights (OCR)
+- Federal: United States Department of Education Office for Civil Rights (OCR)

-- How to file a complaint with OCR
+- OCR: How to file a complaint

-- Contact Information: (800) 421-3481 or ocr@ed.gov
+- OCR contact information: (800) 421-3481 or ocr@ed.gov